InsuLearn Feasibility With Type 1 Diabetes Patients Under MDI Therapy (InsuLearn)

 6. Currently breastfeeding.

-7. A recent injury to body or limb, muscular disorder, use of any medication, any carcinogenic disease, or other significant medical disorder if that injury, medication, or disease in the judgment of the investigator will affect the completion of the protocol.
+7. An injury to body or limb, muscular disorder, use of any medication, any carcinogenic disease, or other significant medical disorder if that injury, medication, or disease in the judgment of the investigator will affect the completion of the protocol.

 8. Participation in another pharmaceutical or device trial at the time of enrolment or during the study.

-9. Currently taking non-insulin glucose-lowering agent during the trial (including GLP-1 receptor agonists, pramlintide, and SGLT2 inhibitors
+9. Non-stable dose of non-insulin glucose-lowering agent during the trial (including metformin/biguanides, GLP-1 receptor agonists, pramlintide, DPP-4 inhibitors, sulfonylureas and naturaceuticals) as defined by study physician.

 Study Plan